cmbarton/grass-mac/_pages/download-grass.md

 | GRASS 8.5.0dev Apple ARM | 11 Sep 2024 | [download](https://download.osgeo.org/grass/mac/grass-8.5.0dev-arm64.dmg) | [download](https://download.osgeo.org/grass/mac/grass-8.5dev_configure_info.txt){:target="_blank"} |
 | GRASS 8.5.0dev Intel | 11 Sep 2024 | [download](https://download.osgeo.org/grass/mac/grass-8.5.0dev-x86_64.dmg) | [download](https://download.osgeo.org/grass/mac/grass-8.5dev_configure_info.txt){:target="_blank"} |

+### IMPORTANT Apple security block and workaround
+Because of new Apple Mac OS security scans of software not from the AppStore or not officially "signed" by Apple, you may see a message:

+the GRASS app *"is Damaged and Can’t Be Opened.
+You Should Move It To The Trash"* or *"Apple could not verify “GRASS-8.5.app is free of malware that may harm your Mac or compromise your privacy."*

+Be assured that the GRASS app is NOT damaged and IS free of malware.
+If you get this message, however, you will need to run a short command in the terminal to enable it to run for you.

+Open the terminal.app (in Applications/Utilities) and paste one of the following commands (depending on which GRASS version is blocked) onto the command line and press return.

+xattr -c /Applications/GRASS-8.5.app
+xattr -c /Applications/GRASS-8.4.app

+GRASS should then open without a problem, at least until you update it or update your OS.
+You may have to re-enter the command in that case.

+We are working on a solution and hope to have it soon so that this is not needed.

 ### Features of Note
 ***New Native Support for Apple ARM Processors*** Thanks again to Nicklas Larsson for updating his build scripts to support the new, fast Apple ARM processors.
 Current versions to support prior Intel processors are also available.